ehildenb/homod/homod.md

 endfm
 ```

-The above code is boilerplate that will automatically be generated for any
+The above code acts as a "prelude" for other higher-order modules.
+The most
-Haskell module.
-The most important of the three modules specified above is the
+important of the three modules specified above is the `FUNCTION` module,
-`FUNCTION` module, parametrized on two sorts `X` and \texttt{Y}.
-With these
+parametrized on two `TRIV` theories `X` and `Y`.
+Given the `Elt` sorts of these
-sorts, it creates a new sort that represents a function from `X` to `Y`.
-In this
+theories, it creates a new sort that represents functions `[X -> Y]`.
-fashion, we are able to simulate higher order functions in Maude from `X` to
-`Y`, provided that both `X` and `Y` have views to `TRIV`.
-We will see more
-examples of this later.
-Additionally, the `__` operator is used for function
+`FUNCTION{X,Y}` also defines the `__` operator for function application.
+By
-application, as it requires a function from `X` to `Y` and an element in `X` and
-returns an element in `Y`.
-By defining the `__` operator in this way, we also
+defining the `__` operator in this way, we are able to rely on Maude's sort
-are able to rely on Maude's sort checker to rule out ill-formed programs.
+checker to rule out ill-formed simply-typed functional terms.

 The other modules are specified mostly for the user's convenience.
 The
 `FUNCTION-ID` module gives the identity function on `X`.
 The `FUNCTION-COMP`